Surajv311/LearningMicroservices/README.md

 After doing stress test on this, my server went down and not responding ~ http://127.0.0.1:8000/ took too long to respond.
 Thinking what to do next, port 8001, is working and thinking to try that - but want to understand how to make port 8000 up again

+So planning to restart containers as API is down post stress testing.
+First seeing running containers: podman ps (since docker removed from our systems by admin, instead of docker ps, using podman ps) even after restarting redis/postgres container and restarting the fast api app on the port 8000, still application is down post stress testing, and normal health check APIs are not responding for all.
+If I run app on different port, its fine, but same port, seems some issue.

 Later ran stress testing of sync code, results: